Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Application to Choice-based CFLP

 \subsection{Lower Bound and Warm Start}

-As stated in Section~\ref{sec:distributions}, with the purpose to speed up overall solving process, we compute a lower bound $\mathcal{L}^{*\mathcal{W}}_{\text{free}}$ using the model-free case.
+As stated in Section~\ref{sec:distributions}, to speed up the overall solving process, we compute a lower bound $\mathcal{L}^{*\mathcal{W}}_{\text{free}}$ using the model-free formulation.
 More precisely, we solve the following mixed integer linear program:

-We introduce binary variables $\bar z_{nd},~\forall d\in D, n\in N$, which take the value 1 if customer $n$ has a probability greater than 0 of going to facility $d$, and 0 otherwise.
+We introduce binary variables $\bar z_{nd},~\forall d\in D, n\in N$, which take the value 1 if customer $n$ has a non-zero probability of going to facility $d$, and 0 otherwise.
 The parameter $\epsilon > 0$ enforces that if customer $n$ is assigned to facility $d$ (i.e., $\bar z_{nd} = 1$), then the probability $w_{nd}$ must be strictly greater than zero.
-Constraints~\eqref{eq:aux1} and~\eqref{eq:aux2} ensure the correct definition of $\bar z_{nd}$, while Constraints~\eqref{eq:aux3} guarantee that if a facility $d$ is not opened, then all customers have a zero probability of choosing that facility, and if $d$ is opened, at least one customer has a strictly positive probability of choosing it.
+Constraints~\eqref{eq:aux1} and~\eqref{eq:aux2} ensure the correct definition of $\bar z_{nd}$, while Constraints~\eqref{eq:aux3} guarantee that if a facility $d$ is not opened, all customers have a zero probability of choosing it; conversely, if $d$ is opened, at least one customer must have a strictly positive probability of doing so.